Shurtu-gal/Shurtu-gal/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🌱 I’m currently learning Github an C++.
+- 🌱 I’m currently learning Github and C++.
 - 🤔 I’m looking for help with learning things and resource.